OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Abstract

 \section{Abstract}

-Connected vehicles may produce gigabytes of data per hour, which makes centralized data processing impractical at the fleet level.
-In addition, there are the problems of distributing tasks to edge devices and processing them efficiently.
-Our solution to this problem is OODIDA (On-board/off-board Distributed Data Analytics), which is a platform that tackles both task distribution to connected vehicles as well as concurrent execution of large-scale tasks on arbitrary subsets of clients.
-Its message-passing infrastructure has been implemented in Erlang/OTP, while the end points are language-agnostic.
-OODIDA is highly scalable and able to process a significant volume of data on resource-constrained clients.
+A fleet of connected vehicles easily produces many gigabytes of data per hour, making centralized (off-board) data processing impractical.
+In addition, there is the issue of distributing tasks to on-board units in vehicles and processing them efficiently.
+Our solution to this problem is OODIDA (On-board/Off-board Distributed Data Analytics), which is a platform that tackles both task distribution to connected vehicles as well as concurrent execution of tasks on arbitrary subsets of edge clients.
+Its message-passing infrastructure has been implemented in Erlang/OTP, while the end points use a language-independent JSON interface.
+Computations can be carried out in arbitrary programming languages.
+The message-passing infrastructure of OODIDA is highly scalable, facilitating the execution of large numbers of concurrent tasks. \keywords{Distributed Data Analytics \and Connected Vehicles \and Distributed systems \and Concurrent computing \and Edge Computing \and Erlang}